stat545ubc-2022/Mini-Data-Analysis_Jerry-He/Mini-Data-Analysis-2/mini-project-2.md

 <!--------------------------- Start your work below --------------------------->

-Research question 1 is an interesting question that could help to identify a certain physical characteristic as a diagnostic marker of tumour malignancy.
+**Research Question 1 is an interesting exploratory question that could help to identify certain physical characteristics as potential diagnostic markers of tumour malignancy.**

-Research question 2 would be interesting to explore simply because there are many physical parameters that are linked in tumours so it would be fun to see how they are related.
+**Research question 2 would be interesting to explore because there are many physical parameters that are linked in tumours.
+It would be valuable to understand how these characteristics are linked and could be useful to generate models of physical tumour characteristics down the line.**

 <!----------------------------------------------------------------------------->